The Record

 - Database and authentication: Hosted in the EU.

 - Letter assembly: Performed by a single large language model accessed through a routing service.
-The assembled prompt does not include your email or your raw notes once sanitised.
+For the few seconds the letter is being written, your unlocked answers are sent to the model so it has what it needs.
 The model is selected on terms that prohibit training on your submitted content.
+After the letter is returned, nothing from your assessment persists on the routing service or the model — it is a one-time pass.

 The EU-region database choice is deliberate.
 A fuller data-protection statement (lawful basis, data subjects' rights, controller details) will be added when the formal compliance pass is performed.